Scout fundraising ideas

 Apple bobbing

 Set up a stall where people can try apple bobbing in exchange for a small donation.
-This works well as part of a fall festival or Halloween event where you can set up a range of fun activities for families to get involved with.
+This activity works especially well as part of a fall festival or Halloween event with a range of seasonal activities for families to enjoy.

 Year-end fundraiser